-The yield of wind energy converters depends primarily on the area swept by the rotor blade.
-For the materials currently used in the design of rotor blades, the physical load limits have been reached with today's turbine sizes.
+The yield of wind turbines depends primarily on the area covered by the rotor blade.
+For the materials currently used for rotor blades, the physical load limits have been reached for today's turbine sizes.

 Load-reducing measures such as the use of back-flow-flaps could make it possible in future, to realise larger rotor blade diameters with state-of-the-art materials.

 Even with smaller rotor blade diameters, e.g. in existing plants, load-reducing measures can make it possible to optimise running times.

 In particular also for the reduction of load peaks and vibration induction on larger wind turbines, e.g. with cross-flow (YAW-effect), back-flow-flaps can be useful in the future in order to make offshore wind turbines even larger and to enable a long service life.